IvanoMaker/Python-Sliding-Tile-Puzzle-Solver/README.md

 ### `a_star_solver.py`
 This file generates a random solvable sliding tile puzzle configuration and solves it with a*.
 No user input is required for this program to run, and it will show a visual of the puzzle being solved.

+### `solve_from_file.py`
+This version of the program solves a random solvable sliding tile puzzle by pulling the list of moves requried to solve it from the knowledge.txt file.
+There is no solving logic used at all in this version of the puzzle.
+The moves required to solve the configuration are predetermined and pulled from the file at runtime.